davpin/cf-SpringBootTrader/docs/lab_pushquote.md

 `curl http://<ROUTE_TO_QUOTE_SERVICE>/quote/EMC`

 > You can also put the above URL in your browser.

+Ensure the service registers itself with the registry server.

 Congratulations! you have now deployed an application to the cloud that registers itself with the registry service and handles HTTP requests.